teekuningas/clothinv/README.md

 ### 1. Online Version (Recommended)

-The easiest way to use Clothinv is via the publicly hosted version:
+Clothinv can be used via the publicly hosted version:

 **[https://teekuningas.github.io/clothinv](https://teekuningas.github.io/clothinv)**

 No setup is required.
 All data is stored locally in your web browser's IndexedDB and localStorage.
-This is a secure, private, and entirely client-side solution, perfect for personal use.
+This provides a private and client-side solution.

 ### 2. Self-Hosting with Docker (Static Files)